composify-js/composify/packages/docs/pages/docs/use-cases/no-code-tools.md

-# No code tools [For non-developers]
+# No code tools [For content & marketing teams]

-Not every UI change comes from the product team.
-Marketing might need to launch a promotion.
-Content editors may want to adjust a landing page.
-Ops could be running a localized campaign or seasonal theme.
+Not every UI change needs to be a product feature.
+Marketing needs to launch a promotion.
+Content editors want to tweak a landing page.
+The ops team might be running a seasonal campaign.

-With Composify, they can:
+With Composify, you can empower these teams to:

-- Build campaign pages from pre-defined blocks
+- Build campaign pages from pre-defined component blocks
-- Edit text, images, and layout visually, without coding
+- Edit text, images, and layouts visually, without touching code
-- Publish changes instantly, without waiting for a deploy
+- Publish changes instantly, without waiting on a developer

-Common use cases:
+Common use cases include:

 - Promotional or campaign landing pages
-- Regional or seasonal variations
+- Regional or seasonal UI variations
-- Blog-like longform layouts using real components
+- Blog-style layouts built with dynamic components

-Instead of building custom CMSs or burning engineering time on small changes, you can let other teams ship on their own — using the same components, design system, and visual editor as the rest of the product.
+Instead of building a custom CMS or burning engineering hours on small tweaks, you can give other teams the power to ship on their own—all while using the same components and design system as the core product.